Islamhassana3/buildmean8n/README.md

 A powerful, intuitive workflow builder and editor with natural language capabilities, inspired by n8n.
 Build automation workflows using drag-and-drop or simply describe what you want in plain English!

+> **Repository status (Sep 2025):** The project is currently migrating into a TypeScript-first npm workspace.
+Daily Git workflows—branching, committing, and pushing—still work exactly the same.
+See [`docs/CONTRIBUTOR_GUIDE.md`](docs/CONTRIBUTOR_GUIDE.md) for up-to-date contributor instructions while the new `apps/*` and `packages/*` scaffolds land.

 ## 🌟 Features

 #